 When a Trustee becomes insolvent or is declared bankrupt, they are classified as a disqualified person.
 A disqualified person should not be a Trustee of a Superannuation Fund or a Director of a Corporate Trustee.
 Under Section 126K of the Superannuation Industry Supervision Act 1993 (SIS Act), penalties can apply, if a person continues to act as a Trustee of the SMSF after knowing they are disqualified.

 When you become a disqualified person, you need to remove yourself as a Trustee immediately and you will have six months to restructure the Fund.
-Once the Trustees in the Fund is disqualified, they will not be able to appoint a Power of Attorney (POA) to continue managing the Fund as the Fund no longer meets the definition of an SMSF.
+Once the Trustees in the Fund are disqualified, they will not be able to appoint a Power of Attorney (POA) to continue managing the Fund as the Fund no longer meets the definition of an SMSF (s17a (10)).

 1. Removing yourself as a Trustee immediately